mofosyne/Holo-InternetofEnergy-MDBook/src/contributing.md

 # Contributing

-all codebase for the IoE including this MDBook can be found on the 'Internet of Energy' Github repository found at:
+All codebase for the IoE including this MDBook can be found on the 'Internet of Energy' Github repository found at:

 <TBA>